danielsaraivaleite/RefutationTheoremProver/README.md

 # Refutation Theorem Prover
-A Object-oriented Java implementation of a simple theorem prover by refutation.
+A Object-oriented Java implementation of a simple logic theorem prover by refutation.
 Code was built in 2007 during a Post-graduate course in CS.

 # Usage